Terminal management via RS232 and API

 Select the device for capturing or playing media streams and content sharing.

-The commands listed below use the DeviceId parameter which is the device identifier.
-This identifier can be obtained with the command LISTDEVICE.
+The commands listed below use the DeviceId parameter, which is the device identifier.
+It can be obtained using the command LISTDEVICE.

 | Parameter | Description |